Coronavirus and Taxes: Recent Challenges to Tax Law and What You Need to Know

 Even if your hobby business was a hobby, keep in mind that donated products are still deductible as charitable contributions.
 We should have records of any items you made and donated, including receipts for the materials and letters acknowledging the donations.

-Call our office at 717-657-7770 to ask about a free consultation with one of our tax attorneys for tax preparation or your other legal needs.
+Call our office at 717-657-7770 to ask about a consultation with one of our tax attorneys for tax preparation or your other legal needs.
 Scaringi Law provides tax preparation services at competitive rates, and we can also advise you on other legal matters, as your full-service law firm.

 Categories: